Sefaira

-Sefaira is a software company that specializes in green building design software.
-In 2011, Sefaira won the Green Building Innovation of the Year award at London's Ecobuild.
-The company was founded in 2009.
+Sefaira is a software company founded in 2009 that provides green building design software.

-On February 8, 2016, Trimble Inc. announced the acquisition of Sefaira Ltd. Sefaira will join SketchUp in the Trimble Architecture & Design division, part of Trimble Buildings.
+On February 8, 2016, Trimble Navigation announced the acquisition of Sefaira Ltd, placing it within the Architecture & Design division.

 History

-Sefaira was founded in 2009 by Peter Krebs and Mads Jensen to provide the building industry with software to design and create green buildings.
-They derived the name Sefairia from the Greek word sefra, meaning sphere, symbolizing the earth and the company's focus.
+Sefaira was founded in 2009, and incorporated in London, UK, with offices in New York, US, shortly thereafter.
+The name Sefaira is derived from sefra, the Greek word for sphere, to symbolize the earth as the company's focus.

-In 2009, Sefaira won the INSEAD Business Venture Competition, and shortly after Sefaira was incorporated in London, UK, with offices opening in New York, US, shortly thereafter.
+In 2009, Sefaira won the INSEAD Business Venture Competition, and in 2011 won the "Green Building Innovation of the Year" award at London's Ecobuild.

-In 2011, the cloud-based analysis platform was voted the most promising new technology at the London Ecobuild.

-In April 2012, the company announced that it had received $10.8 million in Series A funding from Braemar Energy Ventures in partnership with Amsterdam-based Chrysalix SET and UK-based Hermes GPE., and in July 2012, the company announced the public launch of the Sefaira web application.
+In April 2012, the company received $10.8 million in Series A funding from Braemar Energy Ventures in partnership with Chrysalix SET Management BV and Hermes GPE.

 Products

-The company's primary product is Sefaira, a web-based performance analysis platform specifically built for conceptual design.
-Sefaira is targeted towards architects, engineers, consultants and building designers.
-It performs whole-building physics-based analysis of water, carbon and renewable energy potential allowing designers and architects to explore design options.
-The software includes support for SketchUp.
-In 2013, Sefaira released a new plugin for SketchUp that connects energy analysis and daylight to building design.
-In 2014, Sefaira released a new plugin for Autodesk Revit that connects energy analysis and daylight to building design.
-In 2015, Sefaira released Sefaira Systems, a product designed for HVAC designers to do system sizing and energy analysis using SketchUp and Revit models.
+The company's primary product is Sefaira, a web-based performance analysis platform intended for use during conceptual design by architects, engineers, consultants and building designers.

+It performs analysis of water, carbon and renewable energy potential.

+In July 2012, the Sefaira web application was launched.

+In 2013, Sefaira released a plugin for SketchUp.

+In 2014, Sefaira released a plugin for Autodesk Revit.

+In 2015, Sefaira released Sefaira Systems, adding system sizing and energy analysis functionality for HVAC designers.

-In 2020, Trimble released SketchUp Studio 2020, whose file format can be used by Sefaira.
+In 2020, Trimble released SketchUp Studio 2020, which included access to Sefaira, but this was later reverted to a standalone Sefaira subscription.